Cerclique/MakefileTemplate/README.md

 - `CXX` : Compiler to use.
 - `CXXFLAGS` : Compilation options such as `-Wall` or `-O3`.
 By default, `-c` is added.
+- `EXTENSION` : Extension of source files to compile in `src` folder.
 - `PROCESS_NAME` : Name of the final executable/library.
 - `LOGFILE` : Path to the compilation logfile.
 By default, the file is generated at the root of the project.